 This is because when lenders check your credit report they aren't just looking at how much money you owe.
 They are also looking at how much money you could potentially be borrowing at one time.

-If you're applying for a new credit card with a limit of £3,000 and you have three other credit cards that you haven't used in years, but when combined give you a total borrowing power of £9,000, the new lender will assess what the risk is of you having access to £12,000 in credit.
+If you're applying for credit of £3,000 and you have three other credit cards that you haven't used in years that combined give you a total borrowing power of £9,000, the new lender will assess what the risk is of you having access to £12,000 in credit.

-They will be asking themselves, were this person to suddenly borrow all of that money, would they still be able to repay their debt to us?
+They will be asking themselves, were you to suddenly borrow all of that money, would you be able to repay it?
 So make sure any accounts you don't use are closed down as this could also look like you are desperate for even more money to borrow – if you already have credit you can borrow, why apply for more?

 Check your credit report